-ICANT MATTER AND AUDIT RESPONSE

-ary undertakings is carried at the Company's financial statements at cost iary undertaking as at 31 December 2024 was €66.5m (2023: €66.7m) has rial balance to the Company's financial statements.
-In addition, there is a ture cash flows and performance of the undertakings might not be carrying value of the investment; therefore an impairment would be ve considered this as a key audit matter.

-wing audit procedures to address the risk:

-standing of the design and implementation of the processes and relevant ation of investments in subsidiary undertakings.

-nent's assessment of the recoverability of investments in subsidiary ally assessed and evaluated the assumptions made in management's sset details of each subsidiary undertaking and compared it to the carrying nent undertakings recognised.

-nificant changes that could have an adverse effect on the Company's gs and have taken place during the period, or are expected to take place in extent to which, or manner in which, the company undertakings' operates.

-of meetings, other external sources and risk registers to identify any npact on the recoverability of the investments in subsidiary undertakings.

-performed we have assessed management's measurement of the carrying subsidiary undertakings to be appropriate.
-We did not identify any material
+SIGNIFICANT MATTERS IMPACTING THE GROUP DESCRIPTION OF SIGNIFICANT MATTER AND AUDIT RESPONSE Valuation of Investments in subsidiary The investment in subsidiary undertakings is carried at the Company's financial statements at cost less impairment. undertakings The investment in subsidiary undertaking as at 31 December 2024 was €66.5m (2023: €66.7m) has (Company only) been identified as a material balance to the Company's financial statements.
+In addition, there is a significant risk that the future cash flows and performance of the undertakings might not be (Note 1 and Note 3) sufficient to support the carrying value of the investment; therefore an impairment would be recognised.
+As a result, we considered this as a key audit matter.
+We performed the following audit procedures to address the risk: We obtained an understanding of the design and implementation of the processes and relevant controls over the valuation of investments in subsidiary undertakings.
+We reviewed management's assessment of the recoverability of investments in subsidiary undertaking and critically assessed and evaluated the assumptions made in management's assessment.
+We obtained the net asset details of each subsidiary undertaking and compared it to the carrying amount of the investment undertakings recognised.
+We inquired about significant changes that could have an adverse effect on the Company's subsidiary undertakings and have taken place during the period, or are expected to take place in the near future, in the extent to which, or manner in which, the company undertakings' operates.
+We reviewed minutes of meetings, other external sources and risk registers to identify any matters which could impact on the recoverability of the investments in subsidiary undertakings.
+Key observations: Based on the procedures performed we have assessed management's measurement of the carrying value of the investment in subsidiary undertakings to be appropriate.
+We did not identify any material misstatements.